 Please note: A Commonwealth Seniors Health Card cannot be used as concession ID.

 Victorian Seniors Card holders are provided with a free myki which entitles them to concession fares on trains, trams and buses during the week.

-It also entitles them to free travel on Saturdays and Sundays in two consecutive zones in metropolitan Melbourne (Zones 1 and 2) and on regional town bus services.
+It also entitles them to free travel on Saturdays and Sundays in two consecutive zones.

 For more information about the free weekend travel entitlement, see free weekend travel.

 Victorian Seniors Card holders can travel on concession fares on V/Line trains and coaches.

 Victorian Seniors Card holders also receive two Victorian off-peak travel vouchers in the mail each year.
 These can be used anywhere in Victoria and can be exchanged for V/Line tickets or a Day Pass.
 Seniors from regional Victoria receive two additional Victorian off-peak travel vouchers.

 Interstate Seniors Cards

 Seniors Card holders from other Australian states and territories can buy the following ticket types:

 - Concession myki